palmin/animated-ui-label/README.md

     -(NSString*)textAtRatio:(CGFloat)ratio context:(id)context
                       from:(NSString*)sourceText to:(NSString*)targetText;
-where ratio starts at 0.0 and ends at 1.0.
+where ratio starts at 0.0 and ends at 1.0 but make reach outside this interval during spring animations.